Your Turn, Darling

-À toi de faire... mignonne (L'agente federale Lemmy Caution), released in the US as Your Turn, Darling, is a French-Italian thriller film based on the 1941 novel Your Deal, My Lovely by Peter Cheyney.
+À toi de faire... mignonne (L'agente federale Lemmy Caution), released in the US as Your Turn, Darling, is a French-Italian action comedy films based on the 1941 novel Your Deal, My Lovely by Peter Cheyney.
 It came out ten years after La môme vert-de-gris which had been the first of film of this series.

 It was shot at the Billancourt Studios in Paris and on location around the city.
 The film's sets were designed by the art director René Moulaert.

 For the last time Bernard Borderie directed the popular actor Eddie Constantine in a Lemmy Caution adventure.

 Guy Delorme, who in 1961 had been the Comte de Rochefort in Borderie's classic film version of The Three Musketeers, acts another time as a scheming bad guy.

 Synopsis

 Dr. Whitaker has disappeared after working hard on an innovation which could give either the West or the East an edge in the Cold War.
 Lemmy Caution, although currently otherwise busy, is assigned to return the scientist.

 He is advised to start searching for him by finding in the first place Dr. Whitaker's fiancée Geraldine.
 Caution finds the scientist, beats up the villains while outnumbered, puts everything right and ends up with the female "love interest."